blues/app-accelerators/38-audio-classifier/README.md

 Follow the steps [here](https://docs.edgeimpulse.com/docs/pre-built-datasets/running-faucet) to upload the prebuilt dataset to your project.

-TODO: Should we provide a pretrained model based on this dataset, too?

 ### Training the Model

 Once you've collecting your training data, complete sections 4-9 of the Edge Impulse tutorial to train the model.
 Note that if you created a custom dataset, you may see a warning about having an empty testing set (i.e. all your data is in the training set).
 You can ignore this for now.
 Section 8 of the tutorial gives you an opportunity to collect data for your test set.